Best Studio Monitors to Buy in March 2026

 PreSonus Eris 3.5 Studio Monitors, Pair — Powered, Active Monitor Speakers for Near Field Music Production, Desktop Computer, Hi-Fi Audio

-- STUDIO-QUALITY SOUND FOR PRECISE MUSIC PRODUCTION AND AUDIO CLARITY.
+- STUDIO-QUALITY SOUND WITH EXPRESSIVE LOWS FOR ANY AUDIO NEEDS.

 Yamaha HS3 Powered Studio Monitor in Black, Pair (HS3 B)

-- COMPLETE PACKAGE: INCLUDES CABLES AND ANTI-SLIP PADS FOR CONVENIENCE.
+- ESSENTIAL CABLES AND ANTI-SLIP PADS INCLUDED FOR INSTANT SETUP.

 -